Fatboychummy-CC/Smeltery-Controller/README.md

 - Casting gems
 - Storing data about maximum space in the smeltery and unknown liquids.
+- Automatically moving items to an output inventory.

 ## Wow, how do I install this?